nickp60/riboSeed/README.md

 ## 2: *De fere novo* Assembly
 ### `seed`
-`seed` maps reads to a genome and (1) extracts reads mapping to rDNA regions, (2) perfoms subassemblies on each pool of extracted reads to recover the rDNA complete with flanking regions (resulting in a pseudocontig) (3) concatenates a;; pseudocontigs into them into a pseudogenome with 5kb spacers of N's in between, (5) map remaining reads to the pseudogenome, and (6) repeat steps 1-5 for a given number of iterations (default 3 iterations).
-Finally, riboSeed runs SPAdes assemblied with and without the pseudocontigs and the resulting assemblies are assessed with QUAST.
+`seed` maps reads to a genome and (1) extracts reads mapping to rDNA regions, (2) performs subassemblies on each pool of extracted reads to recover the rDNA complete with flanking regions (resulting in a pseudocontig) (3) concatenates a;; pseudocontigs into them into a pseudogenome with 5kb spacers of N's in between, (5) map remaining reads to the pseudogenome, and (6) repeat steps 1-5 for a given number of iterations (default 3 iterations).
+Finally, riboSeed runs SPAdes assemblies with and without the pseudocontigs and the resulting assemblies are assessed with QUAST.

 #### Output

 The results directory will contain a 'final_long_reads' directory with all the pseudocontigs, the mapped fastq files, and `final_de_novo_assembly` and `final_de_fere_novo_assembly` folders, containing the SPAdes results.

 ##### NOTE:
-If using a consumer-grade computer, it will be advantagous to run with `-z/--serialize` enabled to run asseblies in serial rather than parallel.
+If using a consumer-grade computer, it will be advantageous to run with `-z/--serialize` enabled to run assemblies in serial rather than parallel.

 ## Key Parameters